 Not having the budget for a good graphic designer and a full suite of design tools is no longer a major issue, thanks to free image design apps such as Pixlr, PicMonkey, and Canva.
 Canva in particular, makes it easy to create a workable, contemporary-looking design from scratch.
 You can use these, or any other free design tool to create designs or mockups of flyers, business cards, banners, postcards, and other promotional materials commonly used in real estate.

 On the other hand, having a good design is one thing — having your design printed professionally is another.
-Unless you’re printing mockups for a designer, it’s usually for the best to go with a reliable printing service to ensure colors, dimensions, and bleeds (portions of a design meant to be trimmed off) are professionally executed and stay truer to your intended design.
+Unless you’re printing mockups for a designer, it’s usually for the best to go with a reliable printing company to ensure colors, dimensions, and bleeds (portions of a design meant to be trimmed off) are professionally executed and stay truer to your intended design.

 Got any other 15-minute realty marketing ideas?
 Comment below!